megacorvega/autopapermc/README.md

 This is a very simple, plugin agnostic, guide for automating PaperMC updates and restarts on Windows 10.
 The goal is to create a sequence that, upon startup, achieves the following:

-- Automatic start of the server on boot
+- Automatic upate & start of the server on boot
-- Automatic stopping of the server
+- Automatic save & stop of the server
 - Timed restart of Windows 10

 This guide is set up for Minecraft version 1.16.1, but can be easily altered for past or future versions.